 Whether your pet is a hemp oil veteran or just starting out, choosing the right spectrum (i.e. “broad” or “full) boils down to a couple of factors:

 - Your personal preference –– Whether you feel comfortable with minimal THC or not.
-Many people want the full therapeutic benefits of hemp oil containing all the constituents, including THC; however, some veterinarians and more cautious folks new to these products feel more comfortable with broad spectrum.
+Many people want the full profile of hemp oil that contains all the constituents, including THC; however, some veterinarians and more cautious folks new to these products feel more comfortable with broad spectrum.

 - Your pet’s response –– How well does your pet do on full spectrum or broad spectrum hemp oil?
 Do they respond better to one than the other?

-Anytime you introduce a new supplement or substance to your pet, it’s key to observe them closely.
-Remember to always consult with your veterinarian before introducing hemp oil to your pet, especially if they are currently on any medications.
+Anytime you introduce a new product or substance to your pet, it’s key to observe them closely.
+Remember to always consult with your veterinarian before introducing hemp oil to your pet, especially if they are currently using other products.